Thon Partner Hotell Selbusjøen

 Distance

-Since 1850, there has been considerable activity on the property Haverneset in Selbu, which today is Selbusjøen Hotell & Gjestegård.
+Since 1850, there has been a lot of activity on the property of Haverneset in Selbu, which today is Thon Partner Hotell Selbusjøen.
 The property was originally developed for merchant Fredrik Birch from Trondheim, which in 1850 established Selbus`s first trading house with King Oscar's approval.

-Birch was an entrepreneur and soon expanded the business with bakery, post office and production and sale of mill stones from a breach called Kvittyten at Kvernfjellvatna.
-The farm operation was also taken care of in an excellent way.
-Enlightened as he was, Birch became a pioneer.
+Birch was an entrepreneur and soon expanded the business with a bakery, post office and production and sale of mill stones from a breach called Kvittyten at Kvernfjellvatna, at the same time as running the farm.
+Driven as he was, Birch became a pioneer.
 He was one of the first in central Norway to sow timothy and use fertilizer.

 In 1898, his son Paul Birch took over.
 After a while he closed down the millstone operation.
 He ran the rest of the business until 1915, but then sold the property to Selbu Turberkuloseforening, which wanted to establish a tuberculosis sanatorium at Haverneset.